open-source-modelling/Smith_Wilson_python/README.md

 Example.py contains a script with an example from EIOPA's own Excel implementation tool ( Smith-Wilson Risk-Free Interest Rate Extrapolation Tool 27102015.xlsb ).
 In this example, the yields are available for ZCB maturing in 1 year, 2 years, ..., 20 years.
 The output is the curve for up to 65 years.

 ###Note:
 To extrapolate the curve, it is enough to know the additional parameters(alpha, ufr), the maturities used for calibration and the vector b*Q. If this is the case, it is not difficult to modify the function `SWExtrapolate()` to take as input Qb instead of b.
-An example of this is the monthly risk free rate published by turopean Insurance and Occupational Pensions Authority (https://www.eiopa.europa.eu/tools-and-data/)
+An example of this is the monthly risk free rate published by turopean Insurance and Occupational Pensions Authority [Official website](https://www.eiopa.europa.eu/tools-and-data/)

 </br>